Biggo03/RISC-V-Pipelined/Documentation/RISC-V Pipelined Development Log.md

 The logic power consumption decreased by 30%, this could correlate to is a decrease in LUT's utilized, and an increase in multiplexers used.
 In this case, about 70 less LUT's were used, and a little over 100 more multiplexers were used.
 As LUT's are more complex than multiplexers, and were likely in more active paths within the single-cycle design, it makes sense that a decrease in LUT utilization leads to lower logic power consumption.

 The signal power used decreased by the most significant amount.
 This is almost certainly due to a decrease in the length the signals need to travel, decreasing the overall capacitance of the system.

+# **Next Steps (December 29th):**

+At this point, the processor has effectively been pipelined, and is functional however there are still some improvements that can be made.
+Some of these improvements will be based around pure processor performance, and others will be based on processor usibility.
+In addtion, I will want to make changes that allow the processor to be properly implemented on the target FPGA, being the Zybo Z7-10 development board.

+As of now, I'm planning on implementing more sophisticated dynamic branch prediction, which would increase the CPI of the processor.
+This is a metric that hasn't been measured before, and is likely very dependant on the compiler used to generate the assembly code.
+As such, will have to rely on the theoretical benifits of this addition, rather than any concreete metric.

+The other changes I want to make as of now are related to memory managment, as well as program loading.
+As of now, there are two memories in the system, an instruction and data memory.
+I would like to change these so that they act as caches for a larger main memory.
+This main memory would ideally come from the 1GB memory on the Zybo board.

+Finally, to make the processor more usable, I would like to make it possible to serially load programs into the main memory using a UART interface.

+The first addition will be branch prediction, and the second will likely be the implementation of the full memory system, and finally, serial program loading.

+# **Branch Prediction (December 29th \- Present):**

+## **Overview (December 29th):**

+The next additon that I have planned for my processor is branch prediction.
+I feel that this is a natural next step after pipelining, as it directly relates to the funcitonality of the pipeline itself.
+Branch misprediction effectively has a two clock cycle performance penalty, as two pipeline stages are filled with bubbles.
+Therefore reducing the rate of branch mispredictions can drastically improve the overall functional performance of a processor, even though clock speed may not be directly affected.

+The initial branch prediction strategy that was implemented was static branch prediction, which always assumes that branches are not taken.
+Although this is the most simple form of branch prediction to implement, it is extremely ineffecient.
+For example, in any kind of loop, it will always perfrom poorly as a for loop may iterate hundreds or even thousands of times, and each time it iterates a branch is taken.
+This would effectively mean that the loop contains two NOP instructions at the end of the loop iteration, as a misprediction will occur each iteration.

+My plan is to implement a (2,2) branch predictor in order to improve branch prediciton accuracy.
+A (2,2) branch predictor is a correlating branch predictor, meaning it takes into account both the previous behaviour of the a local branch (a specific branch within a program), as well as the previous behaviour of all recent branches in the program.
+It does this by effectively having a two layer state machine.
+The "outer" or "global" layer keeps track of the all recent branches in the program.
+As this is a (2,2) correlating branch predictor, this means there are four possible states of this outer state machine:
+- taken, taken
+- untaken, untaken
+- taken, untaken
+- untaken. taken
+For each of these states, a local branch has its own local branch predictor, which in this case, will be a 2-bit branch predictor.
+These 2-bit branch predictors also have 4 states:
+- strongly taken
+- weakly taken
+- weakly not taken
+- strongly not taken
+When a given branch is taken, the state machine moves towards strongly taken (for example, would go from weakly not taken to weakly taken).
+When a branch is not taken, the state machine moves towards strongly not taken (for example, would go from weakly taken, to weakly not taken).
+When the branch predictor is in a "taken" state, it will predict that the branch is taken.
+When the branch predictor is in a "not taken" state, it will predict that the branch is not taken.

+So to give a summary, there is a global state machine that selects one of 4 local branch predictors that are to be used for a given branch.
+Note that only used local predictors are updated based on a given branch.

+## **Two-Level Branch Predictor Design ():**

+## Verilog Coding ():**

 # **Challenges**